Getting a group access token

 "That token didn't work"

-Double-check you copied the whole token (they're long), that it hasn't expired, and that the
+Double-check you copied the whole token (they're long), that it hasn't expired, and that the api scope is selected.
+If in doubt, create a fresh one.

 I can't find "Access tokens" in the group settings